ringcentral/ringcentral-js/sdk/README.md

 #### Difference between Authorization Code and Implicit Grant flows

-If your app uses Implicit Grant you should not provide `appSecret` when creating SDK instance.
+If your app uses Implicit Grant you should not provide `clientSecret` when creating SDK instance.
 The resulting login information will not have `refresh_token`, which means that every time when `access_token` expires, app should navigate users to app login page and re-initiate login flow.
 Also your app will need to handle situations with `refreshError` events properly, for instance, enter auth flow automatically without user intervention.

-For dynamic apps with subscriptions Authorization Code should work better because it provides an ability to refresh tokens automatically without affecting the state of the app, but it requires to expose `appSecret`.
+For dynamic apps with subscriptions Authorization Code should work better because it provides an ability to refresh tokens automatically without affecting the state of the app, but it requires to expose `clientSecret`.

 ### Password Flow